How to Establish Salary Ranges

 Additional Benefits and Perks

-While sticking to your established salary range is important to stay on budget, you may want to consider adding additional perks in order to attract the right candidate.
+While sticking to your established salary range is important to help ensure you stay on budget, you may want to consider adding additional perks in order to attract the right candidate.
 Offering benefits such as tuition reimbursement, mentoring, professional development courses, childcare, wellness credits and flexible schedules can be more attractive than a higher salary to some people.
 This is even more important when you have a remote-first workforce.

 About Paycor